solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The larger fossils are not common in Schlern dolomite, Mollusca, Echinoderms, Corals (rarely) and Calcareous Algae being found.

 Mojsisovics (_l.c._ p.
-500) writes of "der grossen armuth des ungeschichteten Dolomits an fossilresten," and Rothpletz (1899) of "der eigentlich Schlerndolomit ganz fossilarm " (Zeitsch.
+500) writes of "der grossen armuth des ungeschichteten Dolomits an fossilresten," and Rothpletz (1899) of "der eigentlich Schlerndolomit ganz fossilarm" (Zeitsch.
 Deutsch.
 Geol.
 Gesellsch.
 Verhand. p.
 105), but the rock is a mass of fossils* throughout, though for the most part they are only to be recognized with some difficulty.

 *) Prof. Skeats examined thirty-eight sections of Schlern dolomite.
 He found calcareous algae in three, doubtful ditto in five; coral in one, doubtful coral (meandrine pattern) in eleven; mollusc shell in one; echinoderm spine in one; no trace of fossils in seventeen (i.e. 45 per cent.).
 I think it not improbable that there is nummulitic structure in all, excepting perhaps where algae are massed together.
 Prof. Skeats was unable to find any trace of organisms in a specimen of Mendola dolomite.
 (Q. J. G. S., 1905.)